lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Weld and Align
 ==============

-the :guilabel:`Weld` tool, :kbd:`W-1` will move selected UVs to their average position
+the *Weld* tool, :kbd:`W-1` will move selected UVs to their average position

-:guilabel:`Align`, :kbd:`W-2`,\ :kbd:`W-3`, and :kbd:`W-4` will line up selected UVs on the X axis, Y axis, or automatically chosen axis.
+*Align*, :kbd:`W-2`,\ :kbd:`W-3`, and :kbd:`W-4` will line up selected UVs on the X axis, Y axis, or automatically chosen axis.

 Mirror
 ======

 Components can be mirrored on the Y axis or the X axis.
-You can select :guilabel:`Mirror X` and :guilabel:`Mirror Y` from the :guilabel:`Snap` sub menu in the :guilabel:`UV` menu.
+You can select *Mirror X* and *Mirror Y* from the *Snap* sub menu in the *UV* menu.

-You can also use the hotkey :kbd:`ctrl-M` then enter :kbd:`X` or :kbd:`Y`, or hold the :kbd:`mmb` and drag in the mirror direction.
+You can also use the hotkey :kbd:`Ctrl-M` then enter :kbd:`X` or :kbd:`Y`, or hold the :kbd:`MMB` and drag in the mirror direction.

 Stitch
 ======

-:guilabel:`Stitch`, :kbd:`V`, will join selected UVs that share Vertices.
-You set the tool to limit stitching by distance in the Tool Settings, by activating :guilabel:`Use Limit` and adjusting the :guilabel:`Limit Distance`
+*Stitch*, :kbd:`V`, will join selected UVs that share Vertices.
+You set the tool to limit stitching by distance in the Tool Settings, by activating *Use Limit* and adjusting the *Limit Distance*

 Minimize Stretch
 ================

-the :guilabel:`Minimize Stretch` tool,
+the *Minimize Stretch* tool,
-:kbd:`ctrl-V` Reduces UV stretch by minimizing angles.
+:kbd:`Ctrl-V` Reduces UV stretch by minimizing angles.
 This essentially relaxes the UVs

 Face Mirror and Rotate UVs